-The Fire Department will be notified by Selectmen when any street or public highway is closed.
+The Fire Department will be notified by Select Board when any street or public highway is closed.

-No person shall lead, drive or ride any horse upon any sidewalk in town.
+No person shall lead, drive, or ride any horse upon any sidewalk in town.

-No person shall form or conduct any parade in any street, sidewalk or public way within the Town without a written permit signed by the Board of Selectmen.
+No person shall form or conduct any parade in any street, sidewalk or public way within the Town without a written permit signed by the Select Board.

-No person shall operate a public address system on any street, public square or public park within the Town without a written permit from the Board of Selectmen.
+No person shall operate a public address system on any street, public square or public park within the Town without a written permit from the Select Board.

-No person shall sell, except in accordance with a permit from the Selectmen, any goods, articles or merchandise from any stationary vehicle or temporary stand in any street.
+No person shall sell, except in accordance with a permit from the Select Board, any goods, articles or merchandise from any stationary vehicle or temporary stand in any street.

-No person shall place or maintain over any sidewalk any awning, shade, shade frame, canopy, sign or signboard without a permit from the Board of Selectmen but no such awning, shade, shade frame, canopy, sign or signboard shall be less than seven feet from the ground in the lowest part or extend beyond the line of the sidewalk.
+No person shall place or maintain over any sidewalk any awning, shade, shade frame, canopy, sign, or signboard without a permit from the Select Board but no such awning, shade, shade frame, canopy, sign or signboard shall be less than seven feet from the ground in the lowest part or extend beyond the line of the sidewalk.